tttrang152k/Movies-Selling-Website/cs122b-project1/README.md

     - #### Explain how Connection Pooling is utilized in the Fabflix code.
-        We used connection pooling in our project to reduce the cost of creating new connections to the database by keeping a "pool" of open connections that can be passed around from database operation to database operation.
-Specifically, we have prepared statements setup in our Mysql database that utilize the pooling, so we can send queries using the prepared statments to get a faster data return.
+        I used connection pooling in our project to reduce the cost of creating new connections to the database by keeping a "pool" of open connections that can be passed around from database operation to database operation.
+Specifically, I have prepared statements setup in our Mysql database that utilize the pooling, so I can send queries using the prepared statements to get a faster data return.

     - #### Explain how Connection Pooling works with two backend SQL.
-        Connection Pooling works with the two backend SQL databases by allowing for the speedy data retreival while also dividing up the workload between the two database servers.
+        Connection Pooling works with the two backend SQL databases by allowing for the speedy data retrieval while also dividing up the workload between the two database servers.